strblr/pegase/doc/docs/advanced-concepts/Cut-operator.md

 `;
 ```

-Since `^` is implemented as a no-op `Parser` (always succeeds, nothing is consumed nor emitted), it can **also** be used to implement default cases in alternative expressions, with the same effect but faster than the empty string:
+Since `^` is implemented as a no-op `Parser` (always succeeds, nothing is consumed nor emitted), it can **also** be used to implement default cases in alternative expressions.
+It differs from the empty literal parser in that the latter might skip whitespaces.

 ```js
 peg`